-John Cenna, Nikki Bella Engaged: Ten Other WWE Fighters Who Are Real Life Wrestling Couples
+John Cena, Nikki Bella Engaged: Ten Other WWE Superstars Who Are Real Life Wrestling Couples

 The couple got married on Oct.
 25, 2003, and have three daughters.

-2. CM Punk And AJ Lee:
+2. CM Punk And AJ Lee

 Phillip Brooks aka CM Punk and April Jeanette Brooks aka AJ Lee, are married since 2014.
 Although the wrestler took a sudden retirement in 2014, his married life has been one of the hottest topics on the internet and among the WWE fans.

-3. The Undertaker And Michelle McCool:
+3. The Undertaker And Michelle McCool

 Apart from John Cena’s marriage proposal to Nikki Bella, The Undertaker’s sudden retirement from the wrestling game made many eyes teary.